 It’s bad, but it gets easier.

-The first weeks are the worst.
+For me the first weeks were the worst.
 You might find it difficult to concentrate and don’t be surprised if you are strangely tired.
 Daily tasks that used to be easy can become overwhelming.

 You’ll fall into “if only” thoughts.